marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 I don't see an obvious market or store for themes.
 I (luckily) stumbled upon the two themes that I'm using now.

 I don't see a way to create a draft version of a published post.

+Ironically enough, I don't see a way to edit HTML/CSS in the CloudCannon editor.